 If a UE is provided pdsch-HARQ-ACK-Codebook = enhancedDynamic-r16, the UE determines HARQ-ACK information for multiplexing in a PUCCH transmission occasion according to the following procedure.

-Set g to the value of a PDSCH_group indicator field in a DCI format.
-If the DCI format schedules PDSCH reception and does not include a PDSCH_group indicator field, set g=0.
+Set g to the value of a PDSCH group index field in a DCI format.
+If the DCI format schedules PDSCH reception and does not include a PDSCH group index field, set g=0.

 Set i(g) to denote a PUCCH transmission occasion for multiplexing HARQ-ACK information